zxc916684603/ecs/intl.en-US/Best Practices/DevOps for small and medium web apps/HTTPS configuration.md

 Save your changes with CTRL + X.

-Before we commit and push our modifications to GitLab, let’s first add the new variable in the GitLab pipeline configuration:
+Before we commit and push our modifications to GitLab, let's first add the new variable in the GitLab pipeline configuration:

 1. Open GitLab \(the URL must be like https://gitlab.my-sample-domain.xyz/\).
 2. Sign in if necessary.